nicolodiamante/chatty/README.md

 ### Contribution

-Thank you for taking the time to consider using this shortcut.
-If you would like to contribute to improving SiriGPT's integration with the Apple ecosystem, your feedback would be appreciated to make this shortcut even better.
-If you encounter any issues or bugs, please report them on the [issues page][issues].
+Thank you for considering this shortcut.
+Any contribution to improve SiriGPT's integration with the Apple ecosystem, through feedback, is highly appreciated.
+Encounter any issues or bugs?
+Please report them on the [issues page][issues].

 <p align="center">
   <picture>